userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 ## Displaying the data in Twig

-Back in our Twig templating file, we can now.
-Let's look at the complete code and dive in afterwards:
+Back in our Twig templating file, we'll use Twig's [`for`](https://twig.symfony.com/doc/2.x/tags/for.html) construct to loop through the `pastries` variable and render a new HTML table row for each pastry:

 ```html
 {% extends "pages/abstract/dashboard.html.twig" %}